Updated July 10, 2023

 2. Manage your Expenses in Real Time

-- Forecasts allow making informed decisions daily to control cash flow effectively.
+- Forecasts allow for making informed decisions daily to control cash flow effectively.

 - Plus, analyzing past transactions using appropriate software tools can identify problematic areas with cash leakage.